 Identifying our feelings is highly dependent on our cultural upbringing, life experiences, and how well we know each other.
 It might require some deep digging to identify the real feeling behind anger for example (which, in many cases, hides a different emotion, like fear).

-- Using the word “feel” doesn’t necessary means a feeling is going to be expressed.
-Here are some examples, from Nonviolent Communication:
+- Using the word”feel” doesn’t necessarily mean a feeling will be expressed.
+Here are some examples of Nonviolent Communication:

 - Feel + that, like, as if: “I feel that you should know better”; “I feel like a failure”; “I feel as if I’m living with a wall”.